Fixed rate mortgages

 Disadvantages of fixed rate mortgages

-If interest rates do fall during your fixed rate period, you won’t get the benefit of the decrease - your repayments will stay the same rather than going down.
+If interest rates fall during your fixed rate period, the change will not benefit you.
+Your repayments will stay the same and not go down.

-Once you decide on the fixed term of your loan, you won’t be able to remortgage even if you spot a better deal elsewhere.
-You could pay the Early Repayment Charge but this could outweigh the potential savings of switching.
+Once you decide on the fixed term of your loan, you cannot remortgage even if you spot a better deal elsewhere.
+You could pay the Early Repayment Charge but this could cost more than the savings are worth.

 Fixed rate vs. variable rate

 A steady rate

-Arguably a benefit of fixed rates is that you know exactly what the rate and repayment amount will be each month throughout the agreed term.
+With a fixed rate you know exactly what the rate and repayments are each month for the whole mortgage term.

-As you know what your payments will be, you can more easily stick to a budget if you need to.
+As you know what your payments will be, you can stick to a budget if you need to.

 Higher exit fee

-Fixed rate mortgages can have higher exit fees, particularly throughout the fixed period, so it might not be so appealing to switch mortgages.
+Fixed rate mortgages can have higher exit fees, particularly throughout the fixed period.
+So it might not be worth switching mortgages.

 It's not forever

-At the end of the fixed rate period you’ll be transferred to a standard variable rate which tends to be higher and more costly.
+At the end of the fixed rate period your lender will move you to a standard variable rate.
+This is often higher and costs more.

-Unlike a fixed rate, a variable rate can fluctuate - it could end up a lot more expensive, but it could also go the other way.
+Unlike a fixed rate, a variable rate can change.
+It could end up a lot more expensive, but it could also go the other way.

 Risk and reward

 No early repayment fees

-With a variable rate there usually aren’t early repayment fees.
-So you can make early repayments with more peace of mind.
+With a variable rate you usually do not have early repayment fees.
+So you can make early repayments without worrying.

 Get a mortgage with Trussle today